osmandapp/web/main/docs/user/search/search-poi.md

 *Custom POI filter* includes sets of amenity categories consisting of relevant values.
 OsmAnd allows you to collect and combine the required POI types from one or more suggested categories.

 In order to create your own filters to find the places you are looking for on the map, you need to select all the categories and subcategories of interest, [save](#save-custom-filters), and then [edit](#edit-an-existing-filter) if necessary.
 You may not save the filtered data, but only view it by tapping the *Show* button.
-But then all your actions will be canceled when you switch to other searches or exit the search tool.
+But then, all your actions will be canceled when you switch to other searches or exit the search tool.

 - Each amenity category contains a list of available generic values for POI types.
 - You have the option to select or deselect them individually by tapping the field of the type you are interested in.
 - *Select all* - to do this, select the toggle button.
 - And refine the list by excluding unnecessary ones - start typing the suggested name in the *Search for POI types* field.

+Categories and their filters

 1. **<Translate android="true" ids="amenity_type_administrative"/>**.
 Includes 25 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island, Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Town hall, Village*.

 2. **Сhristmas**.
+Includes 5 types types of filters:
-Includes 5 types: *Christmas event, Christmas market, Christmas pyramid, Christmas shop, Christmas tree*.
+    *Christmas event, Christmas market, Christmas pyramid, Christmas shop, Christmas tree*.

 3. **<Translate android="true" ids="amenity_type_education"/>**.
 Includes 16 types: *Allotments, Atoll, Borough, City, City block, Country, Courthouse, Customs, Diplomatic office, Farm, Government, Hamlet, Island,Islet, Isolated dwelling, Locality, Neighbourhood, Police, Prison, Quarter, Residential area, Suburb, Town, Town hall, Village*.

 4. **<Translate android="true" ids="amenity_type_emergency"/>**.
-Includes 14 types.
+Includes 14 types of filters.

 5. **Emergency infrastructure**.
-12 types of filters.
+Includes 12 types of filters.

 6. **<Translate android="true" ids="amenity_type_finance"/>**.
 Includes 12 types.